 Indeed, patience is important, and too much of it can cause fatigue if we are weak.
 We are to minimize sin (improve godliness) then we will see if doing so reduces daytime fatigue.
 Ongoing awareness of possible causes of fatigue is wise.

-Example 1: Seth used to get fatigued at work for the last 10 years.
-Now, a week after he really began carrying out his commitment to righteousness, he has reduced his fatigue to a manageable amount.
+Example: Seth used to get fatigued at work for the last 5 years.
+Now, a week after he really began carrying out his commitment to righteousness using the Less Fatigue Algorithm, Seth has reduced his fatigue to a manageable amount.

-The main focus here is improving one's strength in order to effectively endure all patience.
+The main focus here is improving one's [righteous] strength (esp. godliness) in order to more easily endure all patience.

 "Pray not for lighter burdens, but for stronger backs." - Theodore Roosevelt